Kirima2nd/magic-copy-word/README.md

-# Magic Unscrambler Word
+# Magic Copy Word
-Copy your text to get automatic results, using F4 as toggle between on and off to whether or not be able to read your copied text.
+Copy your text to get automatic results, using F4 or F5 as toggle between on and off to whether or not be able to read your copied text.

-Source unscrambler word taken from:
+Source Dictionary word taken from here:

 https://github.com/tinmarr/Word-Unscrambler